The Top 12 Customer Experience Experts You Need To Follow in 2021

 In an ideal world, this name would need no introduction.
 Shep Hyken is the Chief Amazement Officer & Owner of Shepard Presentations.
 He is one of the most followed customer experience experts in the world with his expertise spread across various spectrums of customer success.
 Hyken is a renowned name — especially when it comes to customer service training and customer experience keynote sessions.

 His distinct way of looking at customer service has inspired transformation among his clients.
 Shep says that customer service is not about a few successful service interactions or a skill that frontline agents need to hone.
 Rather, it is a conscious culture that the entire workforce of your business has to foster–a habit, so to say.
 In his own words: “Your customers no longer compare you to your competitor.
 They compare you to the best service they ever had… from anyone.”

 Shep Hyken is the author of several books on customer service and experience.
 Among his books, The Amazement Revolution was a NY Times and Wall Street Journal bestseller.
 In the book, he talks about seven customer service strategies to help create an amazing customer (and employee) experience.

 Take Your Customer Experience To The Next Level

 Improving your company’s customer experience is not just about personalizing communication to include first names, or responding to public reviews.
 It is an ongoing process of redefining every interaction with your customers based on their expectations and needs.

 It is a playground of infinite opportunities, and with new technology bringing us closer to our customers each day, how we engage with them is becoming more of a differentiator than ever before.
 With the guidance of this remarkable line-up of customer experience experts, you can tap into these unexplored opportunities.
-Their ideas can help you transform your understanding of customers, implement best support practices, and create a customer-centric work culture.
+Their ideas shared in social media and transformative sessions in customer experience conferences can help you transform your understanding of customers, implement best support practices, and create a customer-centric work culture.